 Best places to stay in Barrio de la Noria:

-Being so close to the main attractions, whilst being more open with fewer people, makes this an ideal location for those visiting with children.
 There are plenty of local restaurants serving a range of cuisines to keep everyone happy, so you won’t have to worry about constantly traveling into Centro and back for meals.

 Admittedly, aside from some local shops and small museums, there isn’t much for visitors to do here.
 The main benefit of the area is its proximity to the city center and relative calm atmosphere.

-If you are in Centro for the first time, or just for a shorter trip, and want somewhere with tons to see and do on your doorstep, this likely isn’t the place for you.
+If you are in Oaxaca for the first time, or just for a shorter trip, and want somewhere with tons to see and do on your doorstep, this likely isn’t the place for you.

 A large portion of the district is taken up by the university grounds.
 The university sometimes run exhibitions or displays of its student’s work in their buildings and grounds, so it’s worth checking ahead to see if they have any events during your stay.